 Computer software is a vital part of the operation of aircraft and spacecraft, demanding increasing numbers of qualified Computer Software Engineers.
 These individuals design, develop, and test software, coming up with faster, more efficient, more correct programs for spacecraft and aircraft operations and maintenance.
 This expertise reaches farther, into missiles and defense, satellites and space stations, the Space Elevator, Lunar Living Modules, weather tracking systems, and several other areas.
 Jobs for these engineers are increasing by at least 38% between 2006 - 2016.
 Median salaries hit $70,000+ in 2006 and have topped at over $100,000.

 A number of schools provide certification and training programs in software engineering, but some vital personal qualities are needed.
 Computer Software Engineers must be able to analyze and figure out problems and communicate clearly and precisely in a responsive way.
 They must be able to focus, concentrate determinedly, and attend to details.

-- Aeronautical Drafters - These individuals construct the diagrams of future aircraft, airacft components and related products.
+- Aeronautical Drafters: These individuals construct the diagrams of future aircraft, aircraft components and related products.
 Most will use advanced computer graphics programs designed for aircraft design.

 - Air Traffic Controllers

 - Aircraft and Avionics Equipment Mechanics and Service Technicians: This category contains a large number of interesting and well-paying jobs.
 Techs can study and earn certification at any one of 170 or more educational facilities approved and registered by the FAA.
 Techs can be licensed by the FAA as well, after 18 to 30 months of consistent work experience that meets FAA standards.
 These individuals may advance to crew chief, head inspector, or shop supervisor with additional experience and certification.
 Median wages in 2006 hit about $23.00/hr, with top wages reaching more than $35.00/hr.

 - Aircraft Assemblers and fabricators